 The General Sessions Mental Health Court is administered under the direction of Judge Melissa Blackburn, Division II.
 The purpose of this court is to decrease the amount of jail time for the mentally challenged and coordinate effective treatment intervention upon case adjudication by the Court.

-The General Sessions Drug Treatment Court is administered under the direction of Division X. This court is a program in which offenders participate in a phase program with intensive treatment with the goal of making defendants accountable for their own actions, thus bringing about behavior change.
+The General Sessions Recovery Court is administered under the direction of Judge Gale Robinson.
+This court is a program in which offenders participate in a phase program with intensive treatment with the goal of making defendants accountable for their own actions, thus bringing about behavior change.